wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-Links.md

 - [Lombok #Project#](https://projectlombok.org/): Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your java.

 - [caffeine #Project#](https://github.com/ben-manes/caffeine): A high performance caching library for Java 8

+- [jOOR #Project#](https://github.com/jOOQ/jOOR): Fluent Reflection in Java jOOR is a very simple fluent API that gives access to your Java Class structures in a more intuitive way.

 # Development Tool | 开发工具